 I have stress incontinence.
 What things can I do on a daily basis to help me feel better?

-Having stress incontinence can affect your confidence, relationships, work and social life.
-However, there are many things you can do to help you feel better day to day.
+Stress incontinence can potentially affect your confidence, relationships, work and social life.
+However, there are things you can do to help reduce the impact it has on you.

-If you feel embarrassed about having a bladder problem, you may try to cope on your own by not going out, carrying extra clothes or wearing absorbent pads.
+Some people feel embarrassed about having a bladder problem and try to cope on their own.
+They may avoid going out, carry extra clothes or wear absorbent pads.
 However, there are better ways to manage incontinence and effective treatments are available.
 If stress incontinence is affecting your day-to-day life, speak to your GP.
 For most people, simple changes to lifestyle or certain treatments can help reduce or stop unintentional leaks.

-There are many things you can do to help you feel more confident and in control, including the following.
+There are many things you can do to help you feel more confident and in control.
+These include the following.

 - If you’re overweight or obese, lose excess weight.
 Being overweight can make your stress incontinence worse because there is extra pressure on your pelvic floor muscles.
-Exercising regularly and eating a balanced diet can help you lose weight.
-Try to do 150 minutes (two and a half hours) of moderate exercise over a week.
+Exercise regularly and eat a balanced diet to help you lose weight.
+Try to do 150 minutes (two and a half hours) of moderate-intensity exercise over a week.
 You can do this by carrying out 30 minutes on at least five days each week.
-Try low-impact exercises, such as walking or swimming.
+Try low-impact exercises that still raise your heart rate, such as walking or swimming.

-- Eat plenty of fruit and vegetables, and other foods containing fibre, such as wholegrain bread and wholegrain cereals.
-This will help stop you from becoming constipated, which can make your stress incontinence worse.
+- Eat plenty of fruit and vegetables, and other foods that contain fibre, such as wholegrain bread and wholegrain cereals.
+This will help to prevent constipation, which can make your stress incontinence worse.

-- Try not to drink too much coffee or tea – caffeine is a diuretic, which causes the body to lose water by increasing the amount of urine the kidneys produce.
+- Try not to have too many caffeinated drinks or foods that contain caffeine.
+Caffeine is a diuretic, which causes your body to lose water by increasing the amount of urine the kidneys produce.
 It’s also a bladder stimulant, meaning that it can cause you to need to urinate suddenly.

 What are pelvic floor exercises and how do I do them?

-The following instructions explain how to do pelvic floor muscle exercises.
+We’ve put together some instructions to explain how to do pelvic floor muscle exercises.

 - The first step is to find the right muscles.
-One way to find them is to imagine stopping yourself from passing urine or wind.
+One way is to imagine stopping yourself from passing urine or wind.
 It should feel like a ‘squeeze and lift’ inside.